NicoTerabyte/libasm/README.md

 _importante_
-Lo stack cresce verso il basso non verso l'alto a livello figurativo, in più più roba viene inserita più l'indirizzo è basso? non ho ben capito cosa si intende so solo che si parla del valore dell'address di quel valore inserito nello stack.
+Lo stack cresce verso il basso non verso l'alto a livello figurativo, in più, più roba viene inserita più l'indirizzo è basso? non ho ben capito cosa si intende so solo che si parla del valore dell'address di quel valore inserito nello stack.

 ## The functions
 Allora le funzioni sono anch'esse un po' particolari.
-Praticamente la cosa principale è che ogni funzione lavora con due _general purpose registers_
+Praticamente la cosa principale è che ogni funzione lavora con due/tre _general purpose registers_

 sono tre in particolare
 **rip** - this register is the so-called instruction pointer.
 It stores the address of the next instruction the CPU is going to execute.
 When the CPU meets the call instruction to call a function, it pushes the address of the next instruction to run after the function call to the stack.
 This is done so the CPU knows where to continue the program's execution after the function call.